x64dbg/docs/introduction/Formatting.md

 - `x` he**x**: `3C28A` (default for integer values)
 - `a` **a**ddress info: `00401010 <module.EntryPoint>`
 - `i` **i**nstruction text: `jmp 0x77ac3c87`
 - `f` single precision floating-point pointer or register: If `10001234` is an address of a single precision floating-point number 3.14, `{f:10001234}` will print `3.14`.
-It can also accept XMM and YMM registers: `{f:XMM0}` prints the single precision floating-point number at XMM0 bit 31:0, `{f:YMM7[7]}` prints the single precision floating-point number at YMM7 bit 255:224. x87 and AVX-512 registers are currently not supported.
+It can also accept XMM, YMM and ZMM registers: `{f:XMM0}` prints the single precision floating-point number at XMM0 bit 31:0, `{f:YMM7[7]}` prints the single precision floating-point number at YMM7 bit 255:224. x87 registers are currently not supported.
 -   `F` double precision floating-point pointer or register: Similar to `f`, except that the data is interpreted as double precision floating-point number.
-It can also accept XMM and YMM registers: `{F:YMM7[3]}` prints the double precision floating-point number at YMM7 bit 255:192.
+It can also accept XMM, YMM and ZMM registers: `{F:YMM7[3]}` prints the double precision floating-point number at YMM7 bit 255:192.

-**Note**: XMM and YMM registers may only be used with the `f`/`F` floating-point type.
+**Note**: XMM, YMM and ZMM registers may only be used with the `f`/`F` floating-point type.
 (Issue 2826 links to details about why)

 ## Complex Type